Born: March 13, 1992

 His next major film was 2014's Pride.
 George had the opportunity to act alongside veterans Bill Nighy and Imelda Staunton.
 The film won the Queer Palm at the 2014 Cannes Film Festival and put George on the international radar.

-When he's not making movies, George loves to follow in his parents' footsteps and act in theatrical productions as well.
-Besides acting, George MacKay also enjoys playing and watching soccer.
+When he's not making movies, George loves to follow in his parents' footsteps by acting in theatrical productions as well.
+Besides acting, he also enjoys playing and watching soccer.